Guide to cutting unhealthy habits for a longer life while saving on your life insurance

 Insurance underwriters will use the body mass index in addition to weight circumference to assess if the applicant is obese at the time of application.

 An additional loading may be applied if the insurer feels that there is an increased likelihood of a claim being made in the future as a result of the applicant's weight.

 Steps to live healthier and cut your life insurance premiums

 There are some key steps that can be taken by people suffering from high blood pressure, obesity, smoking and excessive alcohol intake.

-- Maintain a Healthy Weight: Blood pressure is inextricably linked to excessive weight gain.
+- Maintain a healthy weight: Blood pressure is inextricably linked to excessive weight gain.
 It can also increase chances of diabetes and heart disease.
-Some people may benefit from seeking the help of a dietician to put together an eating plan to assist this loss.
+Some people may benefit from seeking the help of a dietician to put together an eating plan to assist with this loss.

 Quirky steps to a healthier life

-- Odd Glass of Red Wine: Resveratrol, found within the skin of grapes can lower the risk of heart attack and stroke by as much as 10% while preventing Alzheimers disease, diabetes and the spread of cancer.
+- Odd glass of red wine: Resveratrol, found within the skin of grapes, can lower the risk of heart attack and stroke by as much as 10% while helping prevent Alzheimers disease, diabetes and the spread of cancer.
 Just remember to keep to the daily intake of two drinks per day for men and one for women.

-- Dark Chocolate: Can prevent certain cancers and keep arteries from clogging.
+- Dark chocolate: Can help prevent certain cancers and keep arteries from clogging.
 Moderate intake of dark chocolate can reduce certain cardiovascular diseases by up to 37%.

 - Meditation: Studies have shown that meditating for over 6-9 months can decrease the risk of heart attack by 11% and decrease the risk of stroke by 8%-15%.